 #12.
 Climb on St. Giles’ Cathedrals roof

 The winter sun was gleaming through the stained glass windows as I walked around the stunning St. Giles’ Cathedral built in the 14th century.
 St. Giles’ Cathedral has a vital role in cities cultural life as it hosts a wide variety of lectures, exhibitions, and concerts and if you want to take a photo within a building, there’s a £2 charge.

 If you are wondering what is so special about this particular place as Scotland is full of beautiful churches and cathedrals, and what I loved most about St. Giles Cathedral, also known as the High Kirk of Edinburgh – they offer guided rooftop tours.

 The ticket cost £6 per person, and all the bookings are taken on the day.
-Keep in mind that Rooftop tours currently take place on Saturday at 10.30am – 4pm and on Sunday at 1.30pm – 4pm.
+Keep in mind that Rooftop tours currently take place on Saturday from 10.30am – 4pm and on Sunday from 1.30pm – 4pm.

 - Getting there: St Giles’ Cathedral is located on Royal Mile, and its address is High St, Edinburgh EH1 1RE, UK.